Agents and Skills¶

 - code-quality-specialist - Code standards and technical debt assessment

-- testing-specialist - Test generation and coverage (delegates to security, accessibility)
+- testing-specialist - Test generation and coverage (inline security and accessibility test scenarios)

 How Agents Work¶